prewired/prewired.github.io/_pages/parents.md

 Prewired provides an unstructured but **supportive environment** for under 19s to explore and learn about computer programming and related topics.

-We have **mentors** from university and industry with a wide variety of skills who volunteer their time because they love to teach young people about computing.
+We have **volunteers** from university and industry with a wide variety of skills who volunteer their time because they love to teach young people about computing.

 Occasionally we run structured **workshops** to introduce attendees to a new topic they may not have considered before.
 Over the summer we hold **hackathons**, where the kids are challenged to meet specific goals in a set amount of time; this is a really fun learning experience, with concrete outcomes.
 In the past, we have formed teams to take part in national **events** like [the First Lego League](http://www.firstlegoleague.org/) or [Young Rewired State](https://yrs.io).